rust-lang-ua/learn_rust_together/Toolbox.md

 - ( _example_ ) - example project
 - ( _templating_ ) - tools to generate text using template
 - ( _hpc_ ) - high performance computing
+- ( _idea_ ) - it is rather proof of concept than production-ready implementation

 ## Errors handling